jedisct1/EtchDNS/README.md

 ## What is EtchDNS?

-EtchDNS is a high-performance caching DNS proxy designed for security and reliability.
+EtchDNS is a caching DNS proxy designed for security and reliability.
 It acts as a protective layer between clients and upstream DNS servers, providing robust caching, intelligent load balancing, and comprehensive security features.

 **Perfect for:**
 - Organizations seeking to improve DNS performance and security